a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
 * UWP has been added as a provisional client, besides Android.
-This currently only works as a debug build.
 * Release is now to GitHub with an automatic change summary.

 #### Known issues
+* Currently  for both platforms the application only works as debug build.
 * On UWP local language setting does not work out properly.
+* Refresh of the shopping cart is not satisfactory.
 * On neither platform any of the toolbar icons are displayed correctly.
-* Restoring the text filter does work, but does not visibly show in the entry field.
+* Restoring the text filter does work, but does not visibly show up in the entry field.
+Clean that by the button if needed.
 * The application may crash at startup if the data service is not available, particularly in the error details message.

 #### Purpose